Get Stuff We Love

-- Put sunscreen on your face and lips — it may look overcast, but UV rays are still sneaking through those clouds!
+- Put sunscreen on your face and lips daily.
+It may look overcast, but UV rays are still sneaking through those clouds.

 TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 Just so you know, TODAY does have affiliate relationships.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 Not only is it hydrating, this mask is known for having a cooling effect on the skin.
 One reviewer even called it "luxury in a jar."

 - 2. Clarins Lotus Face Treatment Oil, $37 (normally $42), Amazon

 For an added boost of hydration, incorporate oils into your skin care routine.
 This treatment is made up of a blend of essential oils — including lotus, rosemary, geranium and hazelnut — which are said to help tighten pores and soothe skin.